 You may come as many times as you feel necessary, depending on your level of comfort.

 We also offer 2nd-opinion consultation for peace-of-mind.

-Depending on your age, underlying health and the nature of your procedure, you may require pre operative laboratory tests, electrocardiogram (ECG) or X-rays.
-There may be other specific requirements such as pre op diet or physiotherapy depending on your procedure and health status.
+Depending on your age, underlying health conditions and the nature of your procedure, you may require pre-operative laboratory tests, electrocardiogram (ECG) or X-rays.
+There may be other specific requirements such as pre-operative diet or physiotherapy depending on your procedure and health status.

-An anaesthetist will be present and attend to you during your surgery.
-Working with you and your surgeon, they will determine which anaesthesia is most suitable for your surgery.
-We have capabilities for general anaesthesia, spinal anaesthesia, and local anaesthesia with sedation.
+An anesthesiologist will attend to you before, during and immediately after your surgery.
+Working with you and your surgeon, they will determine which type of anesthesia is most suitable for your surgery.
+Options for anesthesia include general anesthetic, spinal anesthesia, intravenous sedation and local anesthesia.

 The sedative (sleepy) effects of general anesthetic or intravenous sedation may persist for several hours.

 Depending on the surgery, you may be required to bring crutches or a cane to assist you.
 The staff will be sure to review your needs and inform you well in advance if anything is required.

 Please be sure to leave all personal items and valuables at home.